JabberSPAM/jabber-spam-fighting-manifesto/Freedom-and-Anonymity.md

 Telegram.

 If we don't want the Jabber network to lose users even faster than it is already, we must take measures now.
-Centralized spam detection and rejection is such a measure, and it can be implemented with comparably low overhead.
+Server-based spam detection and rejection is such a measure, and it can be implemented with comparably low overhead, and improved by cooperation between server operators.

 ### Blocking Servers